 4. Take a class.

 Education is the gift that keeps giving.
 Gifting a child a class in one of his or her favorite hobbies, such as dance, karate, art, or music, is an excellent way to encourage interests beyond school.
+For Jewish classes for the whole family, visit RJ on the Go.

 6. Encourage hobbies.

 If your kid is the arts-and-crafts type, set aside time for a craft night.
 Try one of these Hanukkah craft ideas!
-If your child is a budding chef, make latkes together by choosing from one of our favorite latkes recipes.
-If your kid is an aspiring actor, put together a skit about the Maccabees, and perform it at a family Hanukkah party.
+If your child is a budding chef, make latkes together by choosing from one of our favorite latke recipes.
+If your kid is an aspiring actor, put together a skit about the , and perform it at a family Hanukkah party.
 Get other ideas from these Shalom Sesame videos.

-Spend an afternoon volunteering together at a local shelter, bringing cheer to home-bound seniors, or sorting through last year's toys to donate to those who are less fortunate.
+Spend an afternoon volunteering together at a local shelter, bringing cheer to homebound seniors, or sorting through last year's toys to donate to those who are less fortunate.
 These activities not only will teach kids the importance of giving back and helping others, but also will help them learn by example.

 It's important — and Jewish! — to teach kids that the best gift is the one you give to others.
 Make sure to carve out time and money to show them how to give to charity.
 Decide upon a cause that's dear to your family using this Social Action Gift Guide for Hanukkah.
 Discuss with your kids what kinds of charities matter to them and how much to give so that they feel a sense of ownership and pride when giving tzedakah.